henri123lemoine/synopsis/readme.md

          # the clipboard.

 synopsis --edit # interactively add and remove files from `.llm_info`

+# by default, the interactive selector shows only git-tracked files and hides
+# ignored/untracked files (e.g., __pycache__, build artifacts).
+Use --all to
+# include everything.
+synopsis --edit --all
 ```

 This creates a file, `.llm_info`, which looks like